qudratyunusov/qudratyunusov/Roadmap.md

 This is a non-exhaustive list of current goals made possible with the support of our generous [patrons](https://www.patreon.com/Nekotekina).

 ## Short term goals
-* Improve SPU/PPU LLVM recompiler compatibility, add useful optimizations.
+* Improve SPU/PPU LLVM recompiler compatibility, add more optimizations.
 (Nekotekina)
-* Use compression to store compiled PPU modules.
-(Nekotekina)
-* Rewrite SSSE3-using code using runtime compilation for better consistency.
+* Implement parametrized PPU/SPU Interpreters reusing current LLVM IR generator, remove original hard-coded interpreters and make LLVM mandatory.
+Add options regulating its accuracy detached from the base choice of the Interpreter or the Recompiler.
 (Nekotekina)
 * Fix some engine-specific rendering issues (kd-11)
 * Improve the shader decompiler/recompiler (kd-11)
 * Fix remaining problems with texture readback (write color buffers) (kd-11)